enarve/sicp-notes/1_procedures/notes.md

 Names are used to abstract and build objects of increasing complexity.
 In Scheme: `define`.

 _Environment_ of interpreter is memory keeping track of name-object pairs.

+### Evaluating Combinations

+Interpreter follows procedure:
+1. evaluate subexpressions of combination
+2. apply operator to operands

+Thus evaluation process has _recursive_ nature.

+Tree representation.

+In the base case:
+1. values of numerals are numbers that they name
+2. built-in operators are machine-instruction sequences
+3. values of other names stored in environment

+(second one as a special case of the third)

+_Special forms_ — exception to evaluation rules.
+For example, `(define x 3)` is not a combination and has own evaluation rule.

+Various kinds of expressions with associated evaluation rules constitute the _syntax of programming language_.